Spatially resolved star-formation histories of local post-starburst galaxies: Starburst and quenching spatial patterns consistent with recent mergers: Discussion

+Some observational studies have found an elevated occurrence of AGNs in PSB galaxies than control samples \citep{yan2006,wild2007,yusef2014,krishna2025}.
+However, most of these AGNs appear to be low in luminosity \citep{lanz2022}.
+Conversely, other studies have found no evidence for this elevated AGN occurrence in PSBs \citep{depropris2014,meusinger2017,almaini2025}.
+This discrepancy could be due to differences in the selection of AGNs and PSBs \citep{krishna2025}, and may partially be due to a delay in AGN activity after a starburst found in some observations \citep{davies2007,schawinski2007,wild2010}.

+An elevated occurrence of AGNs has also been observed in post-merger galaxies \citep{ellison2019,ellison2025,li2023a}, but recent studies have found that among post-merger galaxies, those that show PSB signatures are similarly likely to host AGNs as non-PSBs \citep{ellison2022,li2023}.
+This suggests that while the increased gas fuelling during mergers may have promoted the ``switching on'' of AGNs, the AGNs have limited impact in directly rapidly quenching the merger-induced starbursts.

+While AGN feedback, if effective, is often expected to act inside-out \citep[e.g.][]{zubovas2016,bluck2020}, \cite{davies2022} used simulations to demonstrate that outflows from an AGN could expel a large fraction of the galaxy's circumgalactic medium, thus halting the galaxy's supply of inflowing gas, leading to outside-in quenching.
+However, this process quenches over several Gyrs, which is much too slow to create the PSB signatures seen in the typical local PSB galaxy.

+Nonetheless, we search for signs of the presence of AGNs in our three galaxies.
 From the MaNGA data, no broad lines can be observed in the central spaxels of the three PSBs studied.
 We construct BPT and WHAN diagrams for all spaxels in the three galaxies \citep{baldwin1981,cid_fernandes2011}, finding no spaxels in any galaxies to lie in the Seyfert regions.
 Only a portion of the central regions of 12514-3702 are placed in the ``weak AGN'' portion of the WHAN diagram.
 The MaNGA AGN catalogue from \cite{alban2023} classified 7976-1902 and 12514-3702 as LIERs/LINERs, but a considerable number of spaxels in the outskirts in both galaxies lie on similar loci in the BPT and WHAN diagrams as their central spaxels.
-Therefore, the LIER/LINER signatures are not restricted to the centre, indicating these galaxies are unlikely to host AGNs.
-This evidence supports that any AGN in these galaxies, if previously present during their quenching, have had limited contribution to the halting of star formation.
+Therefore, the LIER/LINER signatures are not restricted to the centre, indicating their origin are likely not from AGNs.
+Additionally, we cross matched the galaxies with the XMM Slew \citep{salvato2018} and eROSITA \citep[see section 7.2 of][]{SDSS_DR19} value added catalogues of X-ray sources.
+Two of the galaxies (7965-1902 and 12067-3701) are within the footprint of the XMM Slew catalogue, while the third (12514-3702) is covered by eROSITA.
+We find no matching X-ray sources within one arcsecond of any of the galaxies, indicating no X-ray AGN presence.
+In summary, all three galaxies are unlikely to host AGNs.